How to Enable or Disable Color Filters in Windows 11?

 Step 3.
 After that, select Color Filters in the right sidebar.

 Step 4.
-In the Color filters settings page, enable the toggle switch beside Keyboard shortcut for color filters.
+In the Color filters settings page, enable the toggle switch beside the Keyboard shortcut for color filters.

 That’s it.
 When you’re done, close the Settings app.
 To quickly enable or disable Color filters on your Windows 11 PC, press the Windows + Ctrl + C keyboard sequence.
 Your preferred color filter will be applied.
 Again use the same keys to disable the color filter.